In This Article

 Arbutin: Arbutin is a natural form of hydroquinone derived from the bearberry plant.
 It is a safer and effective alternative to hydroquinone and is less cytotoxic to the melanocytes.
 Look for arbutin in brightening face lotions and dark-spot correctors.
 Use it gradually in the first few weeks to make sure your skin doesn’t react negatively.
 You can then increase the frequency of use.
 Also, as always, make sure you are wearing sunscreen.
 Arbutin is typically derived from bearberry leaves, which is normally grown in Canada, USA, Europe and Asia.

-Glycolic Acid and TCA: Glycolic acid and TCA can help with a myriad of issues – ranging from acne, acne scarring, dull skin, wrinkled skin, sagging skin, sun spots, discoloration, patched of dark skin, and large pores.
+Glycolic Acid: Glycolic acid can help with a myriad of issues – ranging from acne, acne scarring, dull skin, wrinkled skin, sagging skin, sun spots, discoloration, patched of dark skin, and large pores.
 Importantly, it has also been used to treat and remove precancerous growth, which is a great option for you and your medical provider to discuss.

 Kojic Acid: Kojic acid is derived from mushroom-like fungi during fermentation, and is the second most common natural lightening agent.
 It prohibits the production of melanin and penetrates the upper layers of the skin causing a lightening effect.
 Kojic is an excellent natural option that is safe for everyone.
 Kojic is derived from Aspergillus Oryzae typically grown in East Asia.